The group of 11 left Bihać, crossed the border to Croatia and continued walking for nine days.

 “This is your bus!”

 They separated the group by two and made them sit in different vans.
 They had to wait for hours inside the van which was medium size, maybe a Toyota or Nisan.
-The 15 people on the move stayed in it until approximately midnight, without any food or water.
+The 15 people stayed in it until approximately midnight, without any food or water.

 “We were 15 persons in the van, we can not even sleep, because the van is a small one.”